jstowers/ReactPrimer/MY_README.md

 ??
 QUESTION ??
 When I change the search term, the video playing changes as well.
 How do I modify the search without changing the video . . . add a Submit button that will only change the playing video when clicked?

+***Recap***

+1. Class-based vs. Functional Components

+        Class => use if the component needs state

+2. State
+        Whenever change state, component instantly re-renders (along with any children)

+3. Import and Export Statements

+        Our files => relative file reference

+        Library => just name

+4. Callbacks

+        Great for parent-child communication with minimal overhead, as long as you keep the callback within two component levels.
+Any deeper and they become unwieldy.

+        In Redux-themed applications, use fewer callbacks

+5. Component Level State

+        Components contain their own state.

+        This will change in Redux.
+More application level.